nanome-ai/plugin-chemical-properties/README.md

 `format` - format string to format the unit. example `"%.3f"`\
 `path` - path to the property in the response body

-#### Snapshots
+### Snapshots

-`nanome-chemical-properties` has a "snapshots" feature where you can take a snapshot of a complex to compare properties against other snapshots.
+Chemical Properties has a "snapshots" feature where you can take a snapshot of a complex to compare properties against other snapshots.
 Snapshots only persist while the plugin is active, so deactivating the plugin will lose the current snapshots.

 To create a snapshot, select a complex and press the "snapshot" button.